David-Manniche/TheMarket/readme.txt

-    => 046189 - blog detail page- when there is no comment still then comment count is listing there => 046195 - return/cancellation, cod, pickup options are listing on digital item detail page => 046193	Admin configuration media icons not reflecting immediately
+    => 046189 - blog detail page- when there is no comment still then comment count is listing there => 046195 - return/cancellation, cod, pickup options are listing on digital item detail page => 046193	Admin configuration media icons not reflecting immediately => 046127 - Exclude COD and PayAtStore payment gateway on digital products

 Enhancements:
     => Tax module upgrade